-Below are some of my favorite sangria recipes that you can make using relatively inexpensive wine, something to stretch the cocktail, like soda or seltzer, and minimal amount of extras like a touch of liquor, some sugar, and a medley of whatever fruit is on sale that week at the grocery store.
+Below are some of my favorite sangria recipes that you can make using relatively inexpensive wine, something to stretch the cocktail, like soda or seltzer, and a minimal amount of extras like a touch of liquor, some sugar, and a medley of whatever fruit is on sale that week at the grocery store.
 Be sure to slice apples, pears, lemons, oranges, etc., super thin to really fill up the container.
 As an alternative, you can buy frozen fruit which is usually cheaper and will keep the sangria extra cold as it ~marinates~ and soaks up the flavor of the fruit.

-5 Ingredient Spanish sangria
+- (If you’re feeling red) 5 Ingredient Spanish sangria

-Appetizers should be VERY simple and small which serve as a little nibbles for guests to enjoy as everyone filters into the party.
+Appetizers should be VERY simple and small which serve as little nibbles for guests to enjoy as everyone filters into the party.
 Consider making your own homemade pita and tortilla chips, which can be a cheaper & more delicious alternative to buying a bag of expensive brand name ones.
-However, make sure you set aside enough time to prepare them a day ahead or morning of if you choose to make them at home.
+However, make sure you set aside enough time to prepare them a day ahead or the morning of if you choose to make them at home.

-Side dishes are a great thing for guests to contribute to the meal.
+Side dishes are a great thing for guests to contribute to the Memorial Day party.
 Ask friends to bring over classic dishes like potato and macaroni salads.
 Since these dishes require refrigeration, it’s a wonderful thing to have guests bring them over so that space is freed up in your refrigerator.
 Use fresh, seasonal ingredients that are simple to prepare and require few ingredients.
 If preparing vegetables, do so simply, and roast or bake them with just a little bit of salt, pepper, and olive oil.
 I like to serve a majority of my side dishes at room temperature so I can get the items out of the fridge and onto a nearby table when guests arrived.
 This way I have room in the fridge for any alcohol guests might bring, or for a fruit-based dessert that needs to be chilled.

 Whenever I host cookouts, potlucks, barbecues, lunches, etc., I always make sure that I take care of the main dishes in their entirety.
 Since I’m used to entertaining with vegan and vegetarian friends, I’ll whip up black bean or veggie burgers for them to eat alongside the hearty vegetarian side dishes like potato salad and grain bowls.
 In my opinion, it’s usually a good idea to offer up two choices of meat, a poultry and a beef.
 Yes, meat is expensive and a good chunk of your budget will be spent on it, but if the rest of the table is laden with simple, vegetable heavy dishes, you can stretch your dollars further.
 I also like to keep main dishes simple and focus on key ingredients that make the dish flavorful.
 It’s important that I’m not spending all my time babysitting food that’s cooking. and that I’m still able to enjoy myself while entertaining.
 The recipes included below aren’t fussy and will take you no time to whip up.